trueheart78/trueheart78.com/games.md

 1. Ratchet & Clank (PS4) [10.0hr] :blue_heart:
    * I have no desire to play this.
    * This is a series I have zero experience with.
+1. The Falconeer (XSX) [10.5hr] :green_heart:
+   * No desire to play this nor keep it installed.
+1. Greedfall (XSX) [22.0hr] :green_heart:
+   * No desire to play this nor keep it installed.
+1. Gears of War 4 (XB1) [9.0hr] :green_heart:
+   * I can always get this via game pass if I have the desire to play it.
+1. Gears 5 (XSX) [10.5hr] :green_heart:
+   * I can always get this via game pass if I have the desire to play it.
+1. Dungeons & Dragons: Dark Alliance (XSX) :green_heart: <!-- June -->
+   * Have zero desire to play this, especially since I don't do multiplayer.
+1. Hades (XSX) [43.5hr] :green_heart: :new: <!-- August -->
+   * Just not for me right now.

 <!-- jettisoned:end -->

 <a id='planned-purchases'></a>